 What Is PPC Automation?

-PPC automation allows marketers to control their Google ad campaigns through machine learning, without spending hours tediously updating scope, timing, and targeting.
+PPC automation uses software to automatically optimize the PPC management of your campaigns.
+It allows marketers to control their Google ad campaigns through robotic process automation and computer algorithms, without spending hours tediously updating scope, timing, and targeting.
 By automating some of the systems and steps, you can leverage third-party applications to do the hard work for you.

 Types of PPC Automation and Suggested Tools

 There is no shortage of tasks that you can automate in PPC.
 From research to optimization to reporting, there’s a tool for almost every stage of a campaign.

 These tools range in cost and complexity.
 Some pay-per-click software solves specific problems, while others provide a complete solution to PPC campaign automation and optimization.
 In some cases, one tool may be enough.
 In others, you may want to combine three or more tools to get the job done.

 In either case, you should find the perfect solution in my list below.
 To make things even easier, I’ve created five automation categories (integrations and reporting, scripts, custom builds, comprehensive software, and competitive research) so you can skip ahead to find the solution you need.